domdfcoding/enum_tools/README.rst

 .. start short_desc

-**Fork of the Advenced Enumeration library with better support for mypy, docstrins and Sphinx.**
+**Fork of the Advanced Enumeration library with better support for mypy, docstrings and Sphinx.**

 .. end short_desc